 Catechesis addresses the developmental needs of adolescents by providing them with tools to navigate moral and ethical questions.
 The findings indicate that 6.7% of participants were undecided in their responses, while 46.7% agreed, and another 46.7% strongly agreed with the statement that catechesis effectively meets these developmental needs.
-This is supported by the content found in the approved syllabus for Bible Knowledge (2023) which emphasises teachings on Creation and God’s commandments from the book of Genesis.
+This is supported by the content found in the approved syllabus for Bible Knowledge (2023), which emphasises teachings on Creation and God’s commandments from the book of Genesis.
 These teachings encourage students to take responsibility and care for life.
 The data highlights the importance of catechesis in helping students navigate moral and ethical dilemmas.
 Additionally, a study by Mwenisongole and Ntawigaya (2021) supports the idea that religious education significantly contributes to ethical development within the broader context of disciplinary education.

 Participation in catechetical programs fosters a sense of community and belonging among students, encouraging mutual support on their spiritual journeys.
 According to the study results, 26.7% of the respondents agreed, and 73.3% strongly agreed, indicating that engagement in these programs indeed promotes a sense of community.
 This is reflected in the content of the old syllabus for the religion subject in secondary schools, approved by the Tanzanian Episcopal Conference (TEC) in 2011.
 The syllabus emphasises that students are expected to recognise and apply the foundations of revelation and the Catholic faith in their daily lives.
 Furthermore, they are encouraged to reflect on and appreciate the origins of various prayers in the Catholic Church, developing a habit and attitude of loving to pray these prayers.